XodTech/yaqa/README.md

 ### Locally on your device

 - Clone this repository
-- Navigate to the repository root
+- Navigate to the repository `src/` directory
 - Open `index.html` in your browser

 **Alternative method:**
-- Install `http-server` using Python or Node.js.
+- Install `http-server` using Python or Node.js
-- Run the server and access YAQA in your browser.
+- Run the server inside `src/` directory and access YAQA in your browser

 ### Persistant Deploy